li3zhen1/sociolinguistics-greeting-analysis/documents/final.typ

   caption: "Number of movies for each decade",
 )

-While the dataset consists of only movie dialogues, primarily captures the perceptions of scriptwriters and directors regarding daily conversations, and thus only represents a limited subset of actual conversational patterns — or perhaps even only prestige forms adopted by the movie creators — it offers valuable insights into broader linguistic trends in greetings.
+While the movie dialogues primarily captures the perceptions of scriptwriters and directors regarding daily conversations, or perhaps even only prestige forms adopted by the movie creators, it can be a reflection of actual conversational patterns and offer valuable insights into broader linguistic trends in greetings.

 == Greeting Extraction